CA FOUNDATION MATHS SYLLABUS STUDY MATERIAL AND PATTERN

 Do not over stress yourself by reading a lot right before the exam.
 Instead, keep your cool.
 Let the knowledge you have already acquired come back to you.
 The crucial details and an overview of the cases’ logic can be reviewed by students the day before the exam.
 Also, after you get home, avoid reading your exam paper or checking the answers.
 Rather than studying for the next test, you can unwind by eating well and getting enough sleep.

-• A. If you suffer with math, you can still succeed in CA. Only passing the first level of the CA test, or CPT, in mathematics is necessary to be eligible for the CA IPCC (if you are an undergraduate).
-If you have already graduated, however, you are still able to pursue the CA IPCC without succeeding in the CPT.
+A. If you suffer with math, you can still succeed in CA. Only passing the first level of the CA test, in mathematics is necessary to be eligible for the CA Intermediate exam if you are an undergraduate).
+If you have already graduated, however, you are still able to pursue the CA Intermediate without succeeding in the CA Foundation exam via DIRECT ENTRY ROUTE.